-I am an Assistant Professor in the Department of Politics at New York University.
+I am an Associate Professor in the Department of Politics at New York University.
 I hold a PhD in Political Science (Duke, 2012) and MS in Statistical and Decision Sciences (Duke, 2010).
 In 2016-2017, I was a National Fellow at Hoover Institution, Stanford.
 My research focuses on building theoretical models of authoritarian politics and testing them using natural experiments, field experiments, and machine learning tools.
 I am especially interested in information manipulation through media, propaganda, and elections, as well as causes and consequences of state repression.
 My empirical work mostly covers Ukraine and Russia, and post-communist Europe more generally.
 At NYU, I teach courses on comparative politics and advanced statistical methods.